 Thalassemia free is 67%,rejection 23% and mortality 10%.
 The best results are with very young patients.

 When the first Haploidentical Mother BMT was done?

 How many Haploidentical Mother BMT have been done?

 About 45,of whom 22 have been published on Blood Journal in November 2009.

 Where the Haploidentical Mother BMT is done?

-It is done in Rome,Italy at IME,where Prof. Lucarelli and Dr. Sodani works.
-In the near future we plan to do it at Narayana Hrudayalaya in India,under the scientific supervision of Prof. Lucarelli and Dr. Sodani.
+It is done in Rome(Italy) at IME,where Prof. Lucarelli and Dr. Sodani work.
+Before the end of 2013 we plan to do it at the Narayana Hrudayalaya/Mazumdar Shaw Cancer Centre in Bangalore(India),with the daily scientific supervision of Dr. Sodani.

 What is the protocol for the Haploidentical Mother BMT?

 It is protocol 30,developed by Dr. Pietro Sodani and Prof. Lucarelli.